 This course consists of five hours per week (three hours' credit per semester) during the junior and senior years.
-The advanced course is open to all students who have satisfactorily completed the basic course or veterans who have been honorably discharged, or transferred to the Enlisted Reserve Corps and relieved from active duty, provided they have been selected by the President of the University and the Professor of Military Science and Tactics.
+The advanced course is open to all students who have satisfactorily completed the basic course or veterans who have been honorably discharged, or transferred to the Enlisted Reserve Corps and relieved from active duty, provided they have been selected by the President of the University and either the Professor of Military Science and Tactics or the Professor of Air Science and Tactics.
 During this course the Government furnishes uniforms (officer type, complete with field overcoat and shoes) and equipment, and also pays a monetary allowance in lieu of subsistence to each student.
 The applicant must not yet have reached 27 years of age at the time of initial enrolment.
-Upon the satisfactory completion of the advanced course and four years of education at college or university level, the student will receive an appointment as second lieutenant, Officers' Reserve Corps.
+Upon satisfactory completion of the advanced course and four years of education at college or university level, the student will receive an appointment as second lieutenant, Officers' Reserve Corps.

-On the basis of scholastic attainment and demonstrated leadership ability, certain students will be designated distinguished military students, and will be offered commissions in the regular army and air force upon
+On the basis of scholastic attainment and demonstrated leadership ability, certain students will be designated distinguished military students, and will be offered commissions in the regular army or air force upon graduation